winnielin/vessel/README.md

 ### Fleet Page

-1. planned vessel event - approval & reject button fuction + additional premium btn
-2. actual vessel event - end point + vincity + notification with 2 more columns
-3. notification with smaller font size to show more information
-4. on the map -> show one vessel in vincity with a circle that labeled the value of these vessels (maybe 3)
+1. on the map -> show one vessel in vincity with a circle that labeled the value of these vessels (maybe 3)
-5. show weather info - implement weather radar map
+2. show weather info - implement a tile layer to the map (weather radar map)
-6. fake dropdown list (ref:https://www.shipmap.org)
+3. fake dropdown list - CustomOverlay Class (ref:https://www.shipmap.org)

+4. planned vessel event button function - (approval & reject, additional premium)
+5. actual vessel event - clear map
-7. remove specific polygons -> layer?
+6. remove specific polygons -> layer?
-8. a block with political and piracy events
+7. a block with political and piracy events
-9. how to use zone entry & exit data?
+8. how to use zone entry & exit data?

 ### d3.js chart block

-1. update new charts and notification wording
+1. zone chart strange???
 2. year 2018,19 change to slider
-3. solve the size of svg
+3. solve the size of svg (always minimize sidebar)

 ~~1. select vessels from the table then add data into chart~~
 ~~2. age slider, vessel type & shipping company selector~~